Amsterdam (novel): Plot

 At the funeral of photographer and writer Molly Lane, three of Molly's former lovers converge.
-They include newspaper editor Vernon Halliday and composer Clive Linley who are old friends, and British Foreign Secretary Julian Garmony.
+They include newspaper editor Vernon Halliday and composer Clive Linley, who are old friends, and British Foreign Secretary Julian Garmony.

 Clive and Vernon muse upon Molly's death from an unspecified rapid-onset brain disease that left her helpless and in the clutches of her husband, George Lane, whom they both despise.
 Neither man can understand her attraction to Julian Garmony, the right-wing Foreign Secretary who is about to challenge his party's leadership.

 Shortly after Molly's death, Clive, who is single, begins to ponder what would happen to him if he began to decline in health.
-He reaches out to Vernon and asks him to perform euthanasia on him should he ever reach that point.
+He confides in Vernon and asks him to perform euthanasia on him should he ever reach that point.
 Vernon reluctantly agrees on the condition that Clive do the same for him.

 Vernon, whose newspaper is in decline, is given a tip by George, a series of private photographs taken by Molly of Garmony cross-dressing.
 Vernon decides to use the scandal to unseat Garmony, whose politics he disagrees with.
 He faces pushback from his editorial staff and the board members of his newspaper about publishing the clearly private pictures.
 Seeking comfort he brings up the matter to Clive who vehemently disagrees with Vernon's decision to publish.

 After their argument, Clive, who has been commissioned to write a symphony for the forthcoming millennium, takes a retreat to the Lake District which has inspired him before.
 While hiking he comes across a woman being attacked by a man.
 Rather than intervene, Clive leaves the scene to finish composing the end melody of his symphony.
 He then returns to his hotel and abruptly leaves for home.